aleksanderkoder/OzonAlerts/README.md

 *The first three parameters are required.*

-The first parameter *icon* will choose what icon is used.
+The first parameter *"icon"* will choose what icon is used.
 There are three options:
  1. "success"
  2. "error"
  3. "info"

-The second parameter *message* is where you input the message you want to show in your alert.
+The second parameter *"message"* is where you input the message you want to show in your alert.

 The third parameter *position* controls where on the screen the alert should be positioned.
 There are 6 options:
  1. "top-left" - Top left corner of screen.